VerifiedXBlockchain/VerifiedX-Docs/docs/integration/setup.md

 1. `sudo apt-get update && sudo apt-get install -y dotnet-sdk-6.0`
 2. `sudo apt-get update && sudo apt-get install -y aspnetcore-runtime-6.0`
 3. run `dotnet --version`.
 You should see a version number of 6.0.xxx
-4. `mkdir rbx` - Makes a direction for RBX
+4. `mkdir vfx` - Makes a direction for VFX
-5. cd rbx
+5. cd vfx
 6. - Clone the repo with git. `git clone https://github.com/VerifiedXBlockchain/VerifiedX-Core.git`
    - Download the already packaged release https://github.com/VerifiedXBlockchain/VerifiedX-Core/releases/.
 If you do this please navigate to the folder you downloaded binaries from and skip to step 12.
 7. `cd VerifiedX-Core`